Table of Contents

 Ways To Get Rid Of Severe Period Pain Or Menstrual Cramps

 Hormonal fluctuation is considered the primary cause of severe period pain, also known as menstrual cramps.
 During menstruation, high amounts of prostaglandins are released in the body to facilitate uterine wall contraction.
 This is necessary for the shedding of the inner lining within the uterus.
 In case the contraction is lesser, women tend to experience slight discomfort.
 However, if the contraction lasts longer, severe pain can be experienced.
 This can be aggravated when the supply of blood towards the uterus is affected by excessive contractions.
 Thus affecting the supply of oxygen and aggravating the pain.
 Other factors causing severe period pain include stress, cigarette smoking and depression.

 In case the pain during the period is severe, there are several things that you can resort to alleviate the pain.
 Here are six tips that will help you get rid of severe period pain or menstrual cramps

-Tip #1: Get enough Rest
+Tip #1: Get Enough Rest

-Tip #2: Do Stretching Exercises
+Tip #2: Do Stretching Exercises Period Pain Exercise

 There are a couple of stretching exercises that you can perform to obtain relief from severe period pain.
 These exercises are focused on the lower back area.
-One good exercise can be started by standing straight with your feet at shoulder width distance and your arms stretch on both sides.
+One good exercise can be started by standing straight with your feet at a shoulder-width distance and your arms stretch on both sides.
 Slowly bend towards the left or the right and try to touch your ankle with one hand while the other hand is in the air.
 Do the same on the other side and repeat the exercise until the pain is relieved.

-Tip #3: Apply Heat
+Tip #3: Apply Heat Hot Bags Menstrual Cramps

 Tip #4: Follow a Healthy Diet